aridjayarecipes/cutesrecipes.web.app/content/post/2268-easiest-way-to-make-award-winning-leftover-rice-bread-osawa-inspired.md

 1. This cake or bread will be a breakfast option, a snack or a heathy dessert (vegan and can be gluten-free) - Keep in a closed box in the fridge for 5 days.
 May be kept longer in freezer.

 Are you looking for simple and interesting ways to use up your leftover food?
-Isn't it painful to waste food that we have worked hard to cook?
+Isn&#39;t it painful to waste food that we have worked hard to cook?
 Do not worry, we have a solution.
 Here we have quick recipes with left over idli, vada, rice, bread, roti, upma and even curries.
 Using leftover bread in recipes is simple as long as you follow some basic steps.

 So that's going to wrap it up with this special food leftover rice bread, osawa inspired recipe.
 Thank you very much for your time.
 I'm confident that you will make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Remember to save this page on your browser, and share it to your family, friends and colleague.
 Thanks again for reading.
 Go on get cooking!